lingtalfi/nullos-admin/doc/tutorials/getting-started-with-nullos.md

 - We will not cover all the aspects of the list here, but if you are interested, check out the dedicated <-list page->
 - For the time being, we will just focus on the general aspect
-    - at the top, there is a "Create a new item" link, which points to the insert form
+    - on the right pane, at the top, there is a "Create a new item" link, which points to the insert form for the "concours" table
     - below, we have the list
-        - from left to right, we have: the checkbox column, the list columns, the action columns (Edit, Delete)
+        - from left to right, we have: the checkbox column, the list columns, and the action columns (Edit, Delete)
-        - the "Edit" link points to the update form for a given row
+        - the "Edit" link redirects to the update form for the "concours" table (and for the selected row)
         - the "Delete" link deletes a row
-        - the "equipe" column displays links (aka foreign key links) to the update form for a particular entry of the "equipe" table
+        - the "equipe" column displays links (aka foreign key links) to the update forms for the "equipe" table
         - the "url photo" and "url video" are links to the related media
             - the links in the "url photo" column don't work yet, we will fix that in a next tutorial

 - Click the "Create a new item" link at the top of the list
-    - it opens the insert form for the concours table (see screenshot below)
+    - it opens the insert form for the "concours" table (see screenshot below)

 [![concours-form.png](https://s19.postimg.org/4cf2n8moz/concours_form.png)](https://postimg.org/image/9b2l1rqhr/)